 But you can't just toss containers of pills and capsules into the trash either.
 They might fall into the wrong hands — along with your private health information (if it's a prescription).
 Or kids or pets might find them and mistake them for treats.

 So what should you do?
 Destroy old medicines before putting them in the trash.

-A few prescription medications need to be disposed of right away when they are no longer needed.
-These should still be flushed down the toilet.
+A small number of prescription medications are especially dangerous and need to be disposed of right away when they are no longer needed.
+These medicines should be flushed down the toilet for safety reasons.
 If your prescription is one of these, the label or sticker on the container should say so.

 If you have a lot of old medicines, or questions about getting rid of medicines, talk to your pharmacist.